 de Havilland Puss Moth over the Falls, 1930s

-McAdam kept detailed log books and flight notes, posthumously published as ‘On Wings of Fabric’ in 1982 and reproduced by Stirling (2014).
+McAdam kept detailed log books and flight notes, posthumously published as ‘On Wings of Fabric’ in 1982 and reproduced by Stirling and House (2014).
 McAdam records that game viewing flights were hugely popular with visitors to the Falls:

 “These game-viewing flights, of about two hours’ duration, were a popular attraction.
 Leaving the Victoria Falls, the route generally followed the Zambezi to Kazungula where the boundaries of four territories meet at a single point and a 360° turn would carry the aircraft in rapid succession over South West Africa [Namibia]... and the countries then known as Bechuanaland [Botswana], Southern Rhodesia [Zimbabwe] and Northern Rhodesia [Zambia].
 Then, flying in a westerly direction, roughly parallel to the Chobe River, the aircraft flew across the eastern extremity of the Caprivi Strip where a variety of wild animals, particularly lechwe, could usually be seen.
 Then, turning south and crossing the Chobe River near Kasane, the route continued to Kazuma Pan and thence back to the Falls.
 (Sometimes, by way of variety, the reverse direction would be flown.)
 So plentiful was the wildlife that Ted Spencer would offer prospective customers a guarantee: ‘No game - no pay.’
 Never, to the author’s knowledge, was a refund claimed.”
-(Stirling, 2014)
+(Stirling and House, 2014)

 McAdam’s flight log book records many interesting aviation adventures and incidents during his time flying for Spencer’s Airways.
 Not all flights were pleasure trips, with McAdam assisting in the search for a missing American visitor in September 1935: